 We also promote female participation at Open events.
-The award-winning Women's Chess committee hosts the Girls' Club at Scholastic Championships and other National events, a space where girls of all levels can relax and bond between games and learn from strong female role models.
+The award-winning Women's Chess committee hosts Girls' Clubs at Scholastic Championships and other National events, a space where girls of all levels can relax and bond between games and learn from strong female role models.

 We urge you to join supporters like Richard and Barbara Schriffin, who donate the top prize at the NGTOC.
 Richard told US Chess, "We want to continue to encourage more girls and women to enter fields that have traditionally been filled by boys and men--engineering, math, science, technology, to name a few.
 Chess is a link to those fields because it teaches relational and abstract thinking, along with patience and perseverance."
 Richard also executive produced a short film by Jenny Schweitzer, featured at the top of this page to highlight some brilliant young voices in the game.
 The New Yorker premiered the video on August 8, 2018.

 Women in US Chess have continued to thrive recently.
-Maggie Feng became the only girl in history to win the National Junior High School Championship, while Sabina Foisor claimed the US Women's title in one of the most inspiring underdog US Championship stories in history.
+In 2016, Maggie Feng became the only girl in history to win the National Junior High School Championship, while Sabina Foisor claimed the 2017 US Women's title in one of the most inspiring underdog US Championship stories in history.